DarkSee/LaTazza/templates/DesignDocumentTemplate.md

 ": Clock" -> ": DataImpl": "1: sellCapsules(...)"
 note left
         Method "sellCapsules(...)" internally
-        should check if there're enough capsules
-        left of the desired type, then it calls further methods.
+        should check if there are enough capsules left of the desired type, then it calls further methods.
 Otherwise, it would
         trigger an exception.